dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-First try to change the shape and play around of the parameter.
+This version is the simple shape of the alphabat.
+The next step I'm going to do is to draw some sketch by hand and working on the more complex code.